 There are no products listed under this category.

-The MJ series appeared somewhere in the 1930's and essentially brought in a modern age design with fewer moving parts, more reliable and less mainteinence.
-They were and are very robust and reliable ignition equipment.
-They employed a stationary coil and stronger magnets.
+The MJ series appeared somewhere in the 1930's and essentially brought in a modern age design with fewer moving parts, more reliable and less maintenance that endures today.
+They replaced the wound armature design and are very robust and reliable ignition equipment with a stationary coil and stronger magnets.
 They typically outlast the engines and will probably last forever with proper service and storage.
 They just plain work even when not in good repair.

 The MJ series as the MJA, MJB, MJC, MJK and to some extent the MV... shared many service and repair procedures as well as coupler configurations.
 The couplers used by American Bosch were robust and reliable despite years of neglect and abuse.